 PAF’s Co-Pay Relief (CPR) program can provide direct financial assistance to qualified patients with co-payments, co-insurance or cost-sharing associated with pharmaceutical treatments and/or prescription medications through funds dedicated to specific disease states.
 We are pleased to announce that the program has received additional grant support for the multiple sclerosis funds and is now accepting applications for new and renewal patients in each.
 Fund details are provided below:

 - Patient must be insured by Medicare, Medicaid, or Military Benefits and insurance must cover the medication for which patient seeks assistance

 - Patient must have a confirmed diagnosis of Multiple Sclerosis

 - Patient must reside and receive treatment in the United States

 - Patient’s income must fall below 400% of the Federal Poverty Guideline (FPG) with consideration of the Cost of Living Index (COLI) and the number in the household

-For personal assistance with the application process please call us toll free at 866-512-3861 or visit our application portals at https://www.copays.org/gateway – with access available for patients, providers and pharmacies.
+For personal assistance with the application process please call us toll free at 800-532-5274 or 866-512-3861 visit our website at Co-pay Relief with access available for patients, providers and pharmacies.